singnet/time-series-anomaly-discovery/README.md

 ## Docker image

-In order to build and run a docker image for this service use the commands described bellow in the project's root directory.
+In order to build a docker image and run a container for this service, use the commands described bellow in the project's root directory.

 ```
 # build the docker image
-docker build -t times-series-anomaly-discovery:dev .
+docker build -t times-series-anomaly--image:dev .

 # run the container and service
-docker run -tdi --name time-series-anomaly-discovery-container times-series-anomaly-discovery:dev
+docker run -tdi --name time-series-anomaly-discovery-container times-series-anomaly-discovery-image:dev

 # enter the container
-docker exec -it time-series-anomaly-discovery-container /bin/bash
+docker exec -it time-series-anomaly-discovery-container /bin/bashdiscovery
 ```

+The name given to the image and container could be changed according to the user's necessity.

 ## Contributing and Reporting Issues